jeff4/bionotes.github.io/ochem.md

 * 6/30 [*Organic Chemistry: A Short Course, 13th Edition*](https://www.cengage.com/c/organic-chemistry-a-short-course-13e-hart/9780357670897PF/) (2012) by Hart, Hadad, et al. arrived!
 * 7/01 [*Organic Chemistry, 2nd Edition*]() by David Klein (2015) from Johns Hopkins arrived.
 * 7/02 Skimmed organization of Klein and will start with **Chapter 7: Substitution Reactions**.
 Might already be my favorite textbook!
 Already ordered the solutions manual.
+* 7/10 Officially began notes on Klein, 2nd Edition.
+Completed review of Section 3 on 4 types of arrow pushing; all used in substitution reactions.
+Reread Klein's treatment of rearrangements–hydride shifts, methyl shifts, general alkyl shifts in Chapter 6.